Xavier High School (Massachusetts)

 Xavier High School was a private all-boys college preparatory Catholic high school in Concord, Massachusetts which operated from 1962 to 1971.

 History

-The school was located at the Concord Turnpike section of Massachusetts Route 2 in Concord, near the corner of Route 2 and Massachusetts Route 62 and was built at a cost of $3 million.
-The building was a 3-story building with 35 classrooms and while the school was able to accommodate up to 1,200 students. it never reached capacity.
+The school was located along the Concord Turnpike section of Massachusetts Route 2 in Concord, on the Old Road to Nine Acre Corner, between Route 2 and Massachusetts Route 62, and was built at a cost of $3 million.
+The building was a 3-story building with 35 classrooms and while the school was originally planned to accommodate up to 1,200 students, it never became that large.
 The total enrollment for the 1965–1966 school year, for example, was 401.
 The first graduating class in 1966, who attended Xavier High School for all four years, consisted of 87 graduates.
 The final graduating class before the school's closure in 1971 consisted of 91 graduates.

 The all-boys school had required entrance exams for incoming freshmen.